Functional Medicine in Practice

 Insurance-Based Models

 Practitioners in various settings around the country are applying functional medicine in insurance-based models of care.
 Here, patients are seeking functional medicine that is reimbursed through traditional insurance fee structures.
 The challenge of this model is balancing the delivery of more thorough care and experiencing the rewards of clinical success against offering functional medicine to a wider range of patients.
-Yet, given that both the evidence and the demand for functional medicine is growing and gaining traction, insurance-based models are likely to become more mainstream.
+Yet, given that both the evidence and the demand for functional medicine are growing and gaining traction, insurance-based models are likely to become more mainstream.

 Read: “Value-Based Health Care Is Inevitable and That’s Good”